Ohio Bounty Hunter Guide: Requirements & Steps

 - Provide character references from five unrelated citizens

-Process servers have jobs similar to bounty hunters in that they must identify their target, but they only serve their target with legal papers as opposed to apprehending them like a surety bail bond agent would.
+Process servers have investigative jobs similar to that of bail bond agents in that they must identify their target, but they only serve their target with legal papers as opposed to apprehending them like a surety bail bond agent would.
 Process servers do not need to be licensed in Ohio and the profession is not regulated.
 In Ohio, court clerks send the process documents to be served to a local sheriff and the sheriff serves all required parties with their legal papers.
 In the case of processes issued from the municipal court, the bailiff will serve all required parties with the legal documents.
 Process servers must be 18 years of age or older.
 For more information on becoming a process server in Ohio, contact the county clerk in your hometown.

 Training and Education Options in Ohio

 In Ohio, surety bail bond agents are not required to attend a two or four-year college.
-By pursuing an education in the field of criminal justice, you will have a better understanding of legal process and procedure and it may lead to increased job opportunities.
-To show that you are serious about your profession, you should consider attending a two-year criminal justice degree program or a program that offer a certificate in criminal justice.
-Below are a few options, including one police academy that trains non-law enforcement students.
+However, by pursuing an education in the field of criminal justice, you will have a better understanding of legal process and procedure and this may lead to increased job opportunities.
+To show that you are serious about your profession, you should consider attending a two-year criminal justice degree program or a program that offers a certificate in criminal justice.
+Below are a few options in Ohio.

 Archbold, OH 43502